Prompt Care, Enhanced Outcomes: Discover the Impact of Early Physiotherapy on Your Journey

 How Soon Should You Start Physiotherapy After an Injury or Surgery?

-The best time to start physiotherapy depends on the severity and nature of the injury or surgery.
+The ideal moment to begin physiotherapy varies based on the specifics of your injury or surgical procedure.
 For minor soft tissue injuries, beginning treatment within the first two to five days can significantly reduce inflammation and restore mobility.
 In post-surgical recovery, physiotherapy often starts within 24 to 72 hours, depending on the procedure and the surgeon’s guidelines.
 Severe injuries such as fractures or dislocations typically require medical clearance before active rehab, but physiotherapists may still guide swelling control and safe movement even during immobilization.

 For chronic or gradually worsening conditions, it is important to begin therapy as soon as stiffness, pain, or functional limitations are noticed.
-Consulting a physiotherapist early ensures a customized plan is in place to promote faster recovery, protect mobility, and prevent complications.
+Consulting a physiotherapist early ensures a customized plan is in place to enhance recovery, protect mobility, and prevent complications.

 Is Early Physiotherapy for You: Recognizing the Signs